Iyanbito, New Mexico: Geography

 New Mexico State Road 118 (Historic Route 66) and Interstate 40 pass just south of Iyanbito, leading west to Gallup and southeast 47 mi to Grants.

+According to the U.S. Census Bureau, the Iyanbito CDP has an area of 9.54 sqmi, all land.
+The area drains to the South Fork of the Puerco River, which passes just south of the CDP.
+The west-flowing Puerco River is part of the Little Colorado River watershed.

 Demographics

+Iyanbito was first listed as a CDP prior to the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.

 It is zoned to Catherine A. Miller Elementary School in Church Rock, Kennedy Middle School, and Hiroshi Miyamura High School.